 - objective, is there an actor that shares this experience?

 - measurable, can this experience be measured and what does that tell us?

 - strengthen, can this experience be enhanced so it becomes easier registered by an actor?

 A thought is to take the industrial history of the development of medical devices as a template for my presumption that yes, it is possible to successfully create such tools.
 A possible start of the historical review is the development of reading glasses and its evolutionary trajectory.
-Reading glasses started started out as an unique and costly medical enhancement for the sight-sense.
-There have been many enhancements invented for the 5 commonly accepted senses and I lay them out on a time line.
+Reading glasses started out as a unique and costly medical enhancement for the sight-sense.
+There have been many enhancements invented for the 5 commonly accepted senses and I lay them out on a timeline.

 Now my question is, where do we currently stand on this timeline when I consider enhancements for the other senses?
 Are we still at that point where we consider it impossible?
 Have some of us moved along that point already and who are these people?
 Are such tools already been made and if so how successful have they been?
 These and many many, many more questions I shall dive into.
 This thesis is really about discovery, about “what if” and then postulating possible directions for further exploration.
 As such this is a mix of an analytical study and a creative exploration.
 I hope this gets accepted.
 If not, I write a book and continue creating extrasensory design or art myself.